Alexandru Dedu

 Alexandru Mihai Dedu (born 15 September 1971 in Ploiești) is a retired Romanian handballer and handball administrator who played for the Romanian national team in line player position.
 From 2014 to 2022 he was the president of the Romanian Handball Federation.

 He was part of the Romanian team which ranked eight at the 1992 Summer Olympic Games in Barcelona.

 On 10 February 2014, Dedu has been elected President of the Romanian Handball Federation (FRH) for a four-year tenure, replacing Cristian Gațu (1996–2014).
+He left this position in 2022.

+In 2026 he once again ran for the presidency of the Romanian Handball Federation.